secureCodeBox/documentation/docs/user-guide/scanning-networks.md

 helm upgrade --install dssh ./hooks/declarative-subsequent-scans/
 ```

-Finally, setting up **Ncrack** is a little bit trickier though.
+Finally, setting up **Ncrack** is a little trickier though.
 Ncrack uses files with lists of usernames and passwords to brute-force an authentication.
+In its default configuration, the scanner will check for all combinations of usernames and passwords provided by our lists.
 You can use your own existing files or just create two **dummy files** for the purpose of the tutorial:

 ```bash
 printf "root\nadmin\n" > users.txt